panzerdp/dmitripavlutin.com/content/posts/166-triangulation-tdd/index.md

 ---
-title: "How to Use Triangulation in Test-Driven Development"
+title: "Triangulation in Test-Driven Development"
 description: "How to use triangulation technique to guide the creation of generic code in test-driven development."
 published: "2022-09-26"
 modified: "2022-09-26"
-thumbnail: "./images/cover-3.png"
+thumbnail: "./images/cover-2.png"
 slug: triangulation-test-driven-development
 tags: ['test-driven development', 'unit test']
 recommended: ['frontend-architecture-stable-and-volatile-dependencies', '7-architectural-attributes-of-a-reliable-react-component']